There’s one foolproof way to make the perfect homemade playdough.

 As you probably already know, the simple playdough recipe outlined above is not good enough for many of us.
 It is simple, but it has three potential problems.

-First, they’re ndot edible.
+First, they’re not edible.
 Why settle for boring old playdough when we can make ones that kids can eat too!
 Well, thanks to the imagination and artistry of many mums around the world we now have the elixir for some of the best “eatable” playdoughs.
 Think peanut butter playdough, pumpkin or chocolate.
-Before you know it, we’ll be ordering playdough snacks in our local specialty restaurants soon >
+Before you know it, we’ll be ordering playdough snacks in our local specialty restaurants soon! :-).
+These recipes are fun to make with kids as part of an arts and crafts project.

 Another problem is that it needs cream of tartar.
-Not only is this an expensive ingredient but it’s not one that’s readily available in many of our cupboards.
+It’s not one that’s readily available in many of our cupboards.
 Come to think of it I have only ever used it for making playdough.

 Thirdly, there’s cooking involved.
 That just adds to the workload right?
 We busy parents can always do with a recipe that takes much less time to make.

-So for all of you who want a little bit of variety in your playdough making routine, here are some of the best playdough recipe ideas from the interwebs.
-Enjoy.
+So for all of you who want a little bit of variety in your playdough making routine, here are some of the best play dough recipe ideas from the interwebs.
+Some of these recipes are so easy that even kids can do them with supervision.

 No Cook Playdough